PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

   and the inclusion of the `imx-base.inc` include file.
 - **`linux-imx.inc`**.
 This  is the common include file for IMX SoCs which encapsulates the interface to the `openembedded-core .bbclasses`, including
   `kernel.bbclass`.
 - **`u-boot-fslc_${PV}.bb`**.
-This is the Freescale NXP community maintained mainline u-boot BSP recipe with backported features and fixes.
+This is the Freescale NXP community maintained mainline U-Boot BSP recipe with backported features and fixes.
-  The package version symbol `${PV}` is periodically updated to the next u-boot stable release version, for example, 2018.07, 2018.11.
+  The package version symbol `${PV}` is periodically updated to the next U-Boot stable release version, for example, 2018.07, 2018.11.

 ## <a name="section-9.2"></a> 9.2 `imx7s-warp-mbl` recipe dependency graph